yauheniprakapenka/card_scanner_v2/README.md

 Card scanning plugin.

-This package forked from [nateshmbhat/card-scanner-flutter](https://github.com/nateshmbhat/card-scanner-flutter) and made some changes.
+This package forked from deprecated [nateshmbhat/card-scanner-flutter](https://github.com/nateshmbhat/card-scanner-flutter) and made some changes to bring back to life.

 ### Platform supports
 ---